bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 67°
-- moderate rain
+- broken clouds
-- 59% humidity
+- 49% humidity
 - 24 mph wind

 8.3 inches of rain in the past 24 hours